 This is where online quizzes can help.
 When created with engaging questions, it can translate into better engagement and boost retention.

-- Add different types of quizzes like true and false, MCQs, essay types, matching, hotspots, and more.
+- Add different types of quiz questions, such as true and false, MCQs, essay types, matching, hotspot, and more.

 - Keep your questions short and to the point.

 - Create fun interactive quizzes and make them engaging by adding audio, visuals, and texts.

 - Provide feedback for every answer or feedback based on scores.